About Attorney Benjamin Krause

 - Testified before Democratic Platform Committee on veterans’ hardships

-- Topic expert for Bloomberg TV, Pioneer Press, CBS, POGO, Star Tribune, Military.com
+- Leading policy authority featured on Bloomberg TV, Pioneer Press, CBS, POGO, Star Tribune, Military.com, Newsweek, etc.

-Benjamin Krause represents soldiers, veterans and their families in the State of Minnesota.
-He focuses on matters relating to military service, and how that service impacts the soldier while in the military and well after they take off the uniform within Administrative Law.
+Benjamin Krause, Esq., practices federal law and agency matters involving the Department of Veterans Affairs (DVA).
+He generally represents soldiers, veterans, and their families against DVA in federal law and agency adjudications.
+He focuses on matters relating to military service, and how that service impacts the soldier while in the military and well after they take off the uniform.

 - Honors: Magna Cum Laude